-AcuTech was founded by David A. Moore, P.E., CSP, to provide high quality consulting and training services to the process industry.
+AcuTech was founded in 1994 by David A. Moore to provide high quality consulting and training services in process safety and security to the process industry.
 Our management team has decades of experience working with industrial and government facilities.
 Key management team members include:

 President & CEO

 David Moore is a subject matter expert on petroleum and chemical process safety management, chemical security, risk assessment and inherent safety.
-He is actively involved in leading-edge consulting and training assignments to industrial facilities worldwide.
-Mr. Moore has taught process safety and security courses for over 20 years to many of the world’s largest corporations.
-He has been an instructor on process safety and security for such organizations as the Department of Homeland Security (DHS), AIChE, API, OSHA, USEPA, ACC, and the NPRA.
+He is actively involved in leading-edge consulting and training assignments to industrial companies handling hazardous materials.
+Mr. Moore has taught process safety and security courses for over 30 years to many of the world’s largest corporations.
+He has been an instructor on process safety and security for such organizations as the Department of Homeland Security (DHS), AIChE, API, OSHA, USEPA, ACC, and the AFPM.

 He has served in various capacities to advise the DHS on chemical security management and vulnerability assessment, including Chemical Facility Anti-Terrorism Standards 6 CFR Part 27.
 He served as the Sector Coordinator for petroleum, chemical, and LNG for the) initiative to develop a common vulnerability analysis standard ‘Risk Analysis and Management for Critical Asset Protection (RAMCAP).

 Mr. Moore was the lead author of the AIChE CCPS® “Guidelines for Managing and Analyzing the Security Vulnerabilities of Fixed Chemical Sites”, the security guidelines for the American Petroleum Institute (API), and the API/National Petrochemical and Refiners Association Security Vulnerability Assessment Methodology.